newkedison/kbd_event_listener/README.md

 ### How to build?

-There was a simple Makefile here, so just `make` it, but keep in mind that make sure your gcc support c++11(which means you need gcc-4.8)
+There was a simple [Makefile](Makefile) here, so just `make` it, but keep in mind that make sure your gcc support c++11(which means you need gcc-4.8)

 ### How to use?

-This program and listen to multiple events, these event devices were stay in /dev/input directory in most case.
+This program can listen to multiple events, these event devices were stay in /dev/input directory in most case.

 There are usually more than 10 eventX in /dev/input, you need to find which event is the keyboard event yourself

 A simple method is to view the symbol links in /dev/input/by-id, something with `kbd` in its name maybe the exact event

-**Note**: If you have more than one keyboard(eg. a laptop keyboard and a USB keyboard), you need to find all event for them.
+**Note**: If you have more than one keyboard(eg. a laptop keyboard and a USB keyboard), you need to find all event devices for them.
 In my case, /dev/input/event4 is for my laptop keyboard and the /dev/input/event5 is for my USB keyboard

 After find the event device, run command like below

     $ sudo ./kbd_event_listener /dev/input/event5

-if you have multiple keyboard, run below
+if you have multiple keyboard, just list them, seperate with space

     $ sudo ./kbd_event_listener /dev/input/event4 /dev/input/event5